artth02/Bastion/README.md

 ## When in web application/cordova apps
 ### Connection
-For connection to bastion API, you need firstly refer a socket-io.js file, like this:
+For connection to bastion API, you first need to refer a socket-io.js file, like this:
 ``` javascript
     <script src="http://localhost:10008/socket.io/socket.io.js"></script>
 ```